Where the Money Comes From

 The presiding judge of the superior court shall administer or spend monies in the fund to preserve, audit and safeguard the estates and wards for whom the court has a fiduciary responsibility.

 A.R.S. § 14-5433(C)The fund supplements existing local funding for probate services rather than replacing it.
 Any investment earnings on the fund's balance are credited back to the fund.
-This structure gives Arizona courts a dedicated resource for oversight, separate from the county's general budget.
+This structure gives courts a dedicated resource for oversight, separate from the county's general budget.